 The Volks Railway was the first public electric railway in the world.
 It was opened on 4 August 1883 by Magnus Volk.
 Find out more about the history of the railway.

-The railway line along Brighton seafront is open to the public every year between Easter and September.
-Today the railway can carry up to eighty passengers along the beach for one and a quarter miles.
+Today the railway can carry up to eighty passengers along the beach for one mile.

-The railway is scheduled to reopen in 2016 on Good Friday, 25 March.
+The Volks Railway is scheduled to reopen on Good Friday, 25 March 2016 until 4 September 2016.

 During the season trains will run every day, weather permitting.
 There are also occasionally planned closures due to major events on the seafront, for example the London to Brighton bike ride.
-These are because of the high numbers of people who use the 12 crossings over the railway tracks to the beach on these days.
+These closures happen because of the high numbers of people using the 13 crossings over the railway tracks to the beach on these days.
 We add details of any closures to this web page.

 The full train journey from Aquarium Station to Black Rock (Marina) Station usually takes about 12 minutes.
 Allow 30 minutes for a return journey.